About the name

 Pre 2007: Software consultant

-They were also the heydays of large-scale mainframe development, even the mainframe-oriented businesses started moving to client-server applications (where servers would often still be the mainframe) and web development.
+They were also the heydays of large-scale mainframe development.
+Even the mainframe-oriented businesses (Financial organizations/ large government organizations) started moving to (or at least looking at) client-server applications (where servers would often still be the mainframe) and web development.

 2007: Foundation